2025 Kashima Antlers season

-The 2025 season is Kashima Antlers' 33rd consecutive season in the J1 League, the top flight of Japanese football since the introduction of professional football in 1993.
-As well as the domestic league, they are competing in the Emperor's Cup and the J.League Cup.
+The 2025 season was Kashima Antlers' 33rd consecutive season in the J1 League, the top flight of Japanese football since the introduction of professional football in 1993.
+As well as the domestic league, they competed in the Emperor's Cup and the J.League Cup.
+This was Kashima's first season under new manager Toru Oniki, who was appointed in December 2024.

+On 6 December 2025, Kashima were crowned J1 League champions after a 2–1 home victory over Yokohama F.Marinos on the final day of the season.
+This was their first league title since 2016 and a record-extending ninth league title.